DevKalucas/DevKalucas/README.md

 [![](https://visitcount.itsvg.in/api?id=DevHarmonizer&icon=0&color=11)](https://visitcount.itsvg.in)

 # 💫 About Me:
-🔭 I’m currently working on Minecraft Plugins<br>🌱 I am currently training to become an IT specialist for application development<br>⚡ Fun fact im 18 years old
+🌱 I am currently training to become an IT specialist for application development<br>⚡ Fun fact i live in Germany

 ## 🌐 Socials: